magmide/magmide/posts/design-of-rok.md

 building parser/renderer that can translate that assembly language program (and maybe it's higher-level forms?) into some usable machine code program, possibly reusing something like llvm but also possibly just going directly into x86? (at this point we're building an environment that acts like a "castle in the air", since the environment is merely stated axiomatically rather than directly inheriting its semantics from a verified lower-level host system)

 we actually have a few different possible avenues here
-- build the first version of the compiler in coq and extract to ocaml, which means we *might* have a functioning compiler sooner to use while building the self-hosting version, and we have a functional model to use while verifying the rok version. however it also means we have to implement the whole compiler twice.
+- build the first version of the compiler in coq and extract to ocaml, which means we *might* have a functioning compiler sooner to use while building the self-hosting version, and we have a functional model to use while verifying the magma version. however it also means we have to implement the whole compiler twice.
-- build a mere execution function in coq that interprets rok. probably really slow, not sure I like this option
+- build a mere execution function in coq that interprets magma. probably really slow, not sure I like this option
-- merely build a coq parser capable of ingesting the rok implementation *to verify it in coq* and then just a barebones renderer to compile it as llvm or x86
+- merely build a coq parser capable of ingesting the magma implementation *to verify it in coq* and then just a barebones renderer to compile it as llvm or x86

 the *finished, self-hosting* compiler will have these layers:
-- the axiomatic specification of the calculus of constructions (trusted theory base), written in ideal/prop rok
+- the axiomatic specification of the calculus of constructions (trusted theory base), written in ideal/prop magma
-- the proof checker component, written in compute rok but verified using the axiomatic specification (probably useful to introduce a concept of "perfectly models" vs "models with assumptions" to link datatypes between ideal/prop rok and compute rok. for example something like a fixed width bit-word can only model numbers within certain assumptions, but enums or records or other such things can be a perfect correspondence)
+- the proof checker component, written in compute magma but verified using the axiomatic specification (probably useful to introduce a concept of "perfectly models" vs "models with assumptions" to link datatypes between ideal/prop magma and compute magma. for example something like a fixed width bit-word can only model numbers within certain assumptions, but enums or records or other such things can be a perfect correspondence)
-- the compute theory libraries, written in ideal/prop rok but *modeling* compute rok
+- the compute theory libraries, written in ideal/prop magma but *modeling* compute magma
-- the compiler component, written in compute rok *defining* the compute datatypes that *represent* rok, and verified using the compute theory libraries
+- the compiler component, written in compute magma *defining* the compute datatypes that *represent* magma, and verified using the compute theory libraries
 - the standard library

 this is really as far as the core project will likely have to go, once something is usable it will hopefully be much easier to attract outside contributions